jmz3/Computer-Integrated-Surgery/README.md

 # Programming Assignments for CIS

+This is the repository for EN601.663 Computer Integrated Surgery @ Johns Hopkins University

+This repository is created and maintained by
+- Jiaming "Jeremy" Zhang: jzhan282@jhu.edu

 ## Plagiarism Warning
 ❗Plagiarism is a serious academic misconduct.

 ❗Please adhere to the rules of this course and be aware that the author does not permit any form of copying.

-## Content
+## Credit
-This is the repository for EN601.663 Computer Integrated Surgery @ Johns Hopkins University

-This repository is created and maintained by
-- Jiaming "Jeremy" Zhang: jzhan282@jhu.edu

 The general structure is borrowed from Benjamin's Template:

 ```bibtex